Some things don’t change. Buckley Jr., William. Up From Liberalism (1959):

 Selected quotes from three House and Senate testimonies by Richard Lindzen in 1991 – 1997 Continue reading Richard Lindzen, Congress Testimonies, 1991-1997

 Eugenics is the closest historical parallel to the climatist pseudo-science.
 Richard Lindzen explored similarities between both in a book chapter Science and Politics: Global Warming and Eugenics (1995).
-His conclusion: Continue reading Science x Politics: Climatist Science and Eugenics
+His conclusion: Continue reading Science x Politics: Climatism and Eugenics

 From Testimony of Richard S. Lindzen before the Senate Environment and Public Works Committee on 2 May 2001